Prairie and sky

 Where: Fish Creek Park

-Join us and Métis Knowledge Keeper Jessie Fiddler-Kiss (to be confirmed) as we search the connects between place and knowledge.
+Join us as we search the connections between place and knowledge.
 We will spend time connecting and expanding our consciousness of knowledge and how knowledge exists in places.
 We will discuss how a reciprocal relationship to place plays a critical role in both Indigenous ways of being but also in how it connects to classroom curricular content.